AOL83/RPSLS/README.md

 The handleClick() function is used to handle the user's choice of Rock, Paper, Scissors, Lizard, or Spock and determine the outcome of the game.
 The event listeners are used to listen for specific actions such as clicking a button or uploading an audio file, and respond with a specific action such as playing audio or opening a modal window.

-Overall, the HTML, CSS, and JavaScript code work together to create an interactive Rock, Paper, Scissors, Lizard, Spock game that includes a clock, audio player, modal window, and sound switch.
+The HTML, CSS, and JavaScript code work together to create an interactive Rock, Paper, Scissors, Lizard, Spock game that includes a clock, audio player, modal window, and sound switch.
 The HTML provides the structure, the CSS provides the styling, and the JavaScript provides the interactivity and logic, making for a seamless and engaging user experience.
 The game also includes additional features such as background sound and a score card, making it a well-rounded and fully-featured game.